Chernivtsi Oblast: History

 Ruthenian communities in Bukovina date back to at least 16th century.
 In 1775, Ukrainians (Ruthenians) represented some 8,000 out of a 75,000 population of Bukovina.
 By 1918, as a result of immigration of Ukrainian peasants from nearby villages in Galicia and Podolia, there were over 200,000 Ukrainians, out of a total of 730,000.
 Most of Ukrainians settled in the northern parts of Bukovina.
 Their number was especially large in the area between the Dniester and Prut rivers, where they became a majority.
 A similar process occurred in Northern Bessarabia.
 Throughout the history of the region, there were no inter-ethnic clashes, while the city of Chernivtsi was known for its German-style architecture, for a highly cultivated society, and for ethnic tolerance.
 Small ethnic disputes were, however, present on occasion.
 In 1918, many Ukrainians in Bukovina wanted to join an independent Ukrainian state.
 After an initial period of free education in Ukrainian language, in late 1920s Romanian authorities attempted to switch all education to the Romanian language.
-In 1940–1941, the Soviet reprisals were more massive in the parts of the Chernivtsi oblast were Romanians predominated; when, however, after 1944, Ukrainian anti-Soviet resistance rose up, Romanians and Ukrainians fought alongside against NKVD.
+After 1944 Ukrainian anti-Soviet resistance rose up, Romanians and Ukrainians fought alongside against NKVD.

 Many Ukrainians in the south-western mountain area of the Chernivtsi region belong to the Hutsul ethnic sub-group, a sophisticated cultural community inhabiting an area in the Carpathian Mountains in both Ukraine and Romania.

 When the Soviet Union collapsed, Chernivtsi Oblast, then part of the Ukrainian SSR, became part of the newly independent (August 24, 1991) Ukraine.
 It has a Ukrainian ethnic majority.
-In the referendum on December 1, 1991, 92% of Chernivtsi Oblast residents supported the independence of Ukraine, a wide support from both Ukrainians and Romanians.
+In the referendum on December 1, 1991, 92% of the oblast's residents supported the independence of Ukraine, with wide support from both Ukrainians and Romanians.